Expat Alderny

-Alderney is part of the Channel Islands and is considered a British dependency.
-While Britain protects and conducts affairs for this island, the island has its own government.
-The island is relatively small at 3 miles long and 1.5 miles wide, but it is the most northern of the Channel Islands and third largest in size.
-The island has a low permanent population of only 2400 people making it extremely difficult for expats to come and live on the island permanently, however there are times when expats may be invited to the island for specific jobs.
-The main town (only town) is St. Anne.
-In the main town you can find many essential services such as a couple of schools, post office, a few hotels, restaurants, banks and small shops.
+Anyone who is interested in living in the Channel Islands should definitely consider Alderney.
+Alderney is considered a British dependency.
+That is to say, even though Britain protects and conducts affairs for the island, it has its own government.
+The island is relatively small at 3 miles long and 1.5 miles wide, it is the most northern of the Channel Islands, and the third largest.
+The island has a low permanent population of only 2400 people.
+This makes it extremely difficult for expats to live on the island permanently.
+However, expats may be invited to the island for specific jobs.
+St. Anne is Alderney’s only town.
+Many essential services such as schools, post office, hotels, restaurants, banks, and small shops can be found there.

-For the most part, Alderney has a reputation of being a quieter island to relax and enjoy the calm and beauty of the sea.
+For the most part, Alderney is a quiet island where one can relax and enjoy the calm, beautiful sea.
 Many people come to Alderney to retire or to enjoy a quiet vacation.
-However, for those that still have blood pumping in their veins, there are a few night clubs and a decent nightlife, especially during the summer.
+However, those who are looking for a little more excitement also have a place in Alderney.
+There are a few night clubs and a decent nightlife, especially during the summer.

 Climate